 Hi, Thank you for the gift and the nice party we really enjoyed it.
 We are having a nice time and the weather is perfect. nice and warm.
-We go swimming nearly every day and the evening.
+We go swimming nearly every day and

+Dad and I went to the flea market and he bought me a bike so now I'm trying to ride that.
+I went around a small section of the park once yesterday and twice today.
+I was pretty winded but I'll get going.
+We went to church yesterday and a hymn sing here at the park in the evening.
 Dad is polishing his car and cleaning it.
 It sure needs it after the long trip here.
 I have been busy polishing the paneling in the trailer trying to clean it up too.
-We visited the Johnson's -Joyce's folks - and they gave us a big bag of raisins they had picked so Dad and I spent one whole day picking and cleaning them and then had to dry them.
+We visited the Johnson's - Joyce's folks - and they gave us a big bag of raisins they had picked so Dad and I spent one whole day picking and cleaning them and then had to dry them.
 It was quite a job but they are good.
 Well it is about time to go swimming.
 Say Hi to Jennifer.